Skip to main content

 Mottaret

-Meribel Mottaret: Chalet-style village with a traditional Alpine feel
+Méribel Mottaret: chalet style village with a traditional alpine feel

 Méribel Mottaret (1,700m-1,800m) is a separate, purpose-built resort dating from the 1970s.
 It shares Méribel’s chalet-style architecture but most of its accommodation is in the form of large apartment residences and hotels.